What does Music look like at Hilderthorpe?

 Key Information

-All children Key Stages One and Two have a curriculum music lesson of at least an hour each week in a well-resourced and dedicated studio with a specialist teacher.
+All children Key Stages One and Two have a curriculum music lesson of at least 45 minutes each week in a well-resourced and dedicated studio with a specialist teacher.
+In Key Stage One and Lower Key Stage Two, pupils are taught in mixed aged classes.
+Music is taught on a two year cycle across Key Stage One and Key Stage Two.
 This builds upon the musical foundations developed in the EYFS through continuous provision and whole class musical activities.
 Children also take part in a weekly whole school singing assembly.

 The curriculum is designed to be relevant to our pupils, with the Sing Up used as the main foundation.
 In Key Stage Two, pupils also have the opportunity to learn the recorder as well as the ukulele and chair drumming, making use of the Musical Futures approach which is based upon popular music.
 We aim to develop transferable skills such as resilience, perseverance, concentration and teamwork, which can be applied in many different contexts.